Unlock promotions, career opportunities, and extra income with Python.

 Getting the Python Basics Right

-We kick off the cohort with the very basics of Python.
+We kick off with the very basics of Python.
 We cover primitive data types, data structures, control statements, functions, and classes.
 This is a practical but critical introduction to Python!

 The Python Quant Stack